shengnxu/triton/scripts/amd/gemm/README.md

 way as gemm sizes.
 - Add support for `EVEN_K` in the matmul kernel.
 Now the kernel support `BLOCK_SIZE_K` that cannot divide `K`.
+- Tuning result file is open and closed inside the tuning loop, enabling timely flush of the tuning results.
 - Now we use `rocprofv2` to measure kernel time.